mr-dux/http-doll/README.md

   },
   {
     "path": "/mock",
-    "filePath": "mock.json" //path to any file for the test }
+    "filePath": "mock.json"
+  }
 ]
 ```
+*where "fileParh" - path to any file for the test*
 Then run the server

     node http-doll.js